ishatxt/ichess-coach/README.md

 ### Candidate Lines & Hotkeys

-In parallel, a plain-Komodo instance (`getMovesByFen`) streams `info depth … multipv k pv …` output into a ranked candidate list.
-Pressing <kbd>-</kbd> cycles through these lines.
-The infrastructure to play a chosen line also exists — `sub-main.js` accepts `MOVE` messages (chess.com: `game.move()`, lichess: `window.playMove()`), and Strategy B can synthesize piece drags via `Input.dispatchMouseEvent` (press → 10 interpolated moves → release) — but no trigger wires it to the engine today.
+In parallel, a plain-Komodo instance (`getMovesByFen`) streams `info depth … multipv k pv …` output into a ranked candidate list (`keyMove[]`, ranked best-first with evals).
+The infrastructure to play a chosen line also exists — `sub-main.js` accepts `MOVE` messages (chess.com: `game.move()`, lichess: `window.playMove()`), and Strategy B can synthesize piece drags via `Input.dispatchMouseEvent` (press → 10 interpolated moves → release) — but no trigger wires it to the engine today; the lines currently serve as hints and feed the eval bar.

 ## Message Protocol Summary